brandongit2/finances/README.md

 If you change any of the Docker config files, run `yarn docker-rebuild` at the project root to rebuild all the containers.

-### About `yarn dev`
+### About Yarn scripts

-`yarn dev` in the project root uses Docker Compose to start up the two containers for the app.
+`yarn dev:start` in the project root uses Docker Compose to start up the two containers for the app.
 The containers start in detached mode, meaning they run in the background.
 To attach to a detached container, run `docker attach <container-name>`.
-To stop the containers, run `docker-compose down` in the project root.
+To stop the containers, run `yarn dev:stop` in the project root.

 The `finances-db` container just builds from the `postgres` image on Docker Hub.
 PostgreSQL is configured to run on port 5433.
 Its username is `postgres`, its password is `postgres`, and the database name is `finances`.